Malaquías Montoya: Solo exhibitions

 Jan Shrem and Maria Manetti Shrem Museum of Art opened the retrospective Malaquias Montoya and the Legacies of a Printed Resistance.
 The exhibition was curated by Claudia Zapata, guest curator and it will be on view from October 1, 2023, to May 6, 2024.
 Yo Soy Chicano is part of an homage to Malaquías Montoya and the legacy he has shaped.
 The current exhibitions primarily feature prints and posters, but a significant aspect of his influence stems from murals produced in collaboration with the UC Davis mural class.
 When questioned about having gallery representation, Montoya replied, "My gallery extends from Lake Merritt to 87th Street (in Oakland).
 You can encounter my creations on utility poles and building facades.
 The intention was for people to encounter my work as they drive through the neighborhood or stroll to the grocery store".

-The Oakland Museum of California also honors Malaquías Montoya by exhibiting, Por el Pueblo: The Legacy and Influence of Malaquías Montoya, which will be on view from October 6, 2023, to June 30, 2024.
+The Oakland Museum of California (OMCA) also honors Malaquías Montoya by exhibiting, Por el Pueblo: The Legacy and Influence of Malaquías Montoya, which will be on view from October 6, 2023, to June 30, 2024.
 Por el Pueblo acknowledges Malaquías Montoya's role as a founding figure and leader within the Chicano Arts Movement, examining how his impact persists through present-day activist artists.
 Similar to Montoya in his early years, contemporary artists still face marginalization from the mainstream due to their identities and their commitment to speaking truth to power.
 Beyond highlighting Montoya's work and ongoing influence, Por el Pueblo underscores the efforts of current artists who are amplifying the voices of marginalized communities, with a particular focus on queer individuals and Chicanas.